Adult Basic Education

 Programs Offered

-Adult Basic Education (ABE) – Do you need help with your basic academic skills to get into career tech, college, or a new job?
+Adult Education Family and Literacy – Do you need help with your basic academic skills to get into career tech, college, or a new job?
 This program enables adults to improve their basic reading, writing, language, and math skills.

 English Literacy Program – helps non-native speakers to communicate in English, to increase their understanding of American culture, and citizenship skills.